sfernana/FCCDIRAC/README.md

 DIRAC is a powerfull framework and we decided to show you here only some basic functionalities.

-Notice that we are using user jobs (UserJob) and it could interesting to test production jobs (ProductionJob) with FCC applications for people interested in doing productions.
+Notice that we are using user jobs (UserJob) and it could be interesting to test production jobs (ProductionJob) with FCC applications for people interested in doing productions.

 ## 7 - Advanced

 ### a - Job Splitting

-Bulk submission is natively implemented in the DIRAC Job.
+Bulk submission is natively implemented in DIRAC.

-In designing Fcc Applications, we introduced a simplified interface for job spliting to make your life easier :)
+In designing Fcc applications, we introduced a simplified interface for job splitting to make your life easier :)

 How to send 2 jobs with each a number of events of 4 :